 If you and your family need some TLC and relaxation, the Salt Oasis can help.
 They offer all-natural treatment for many health conditions as well as general anxiety relief and an energy boost.
 And it’s not just for adults — children can benefit from a visit to the Salt Oasis too!

 Visit a Park

 The city of Rancho Cucamonga is home to more than a dozen public parks.
 While this list includes descriptions of the largest parks, there are smaller, just as lovely parks worthy of exploring.
-Click here for a list of park amenities so you can find the park that has just what you’re looking for (such as a volleyball court, covered tables, or exercise course).
+Click the link for a list of park amenities so you can find the park that has just what you’re looking for (such as a volleyball court, covered tables, or an exercise course).